Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Discussion

-The work of RCB is supported by the U.S. Department of Energy (DOE) under Award No. DE-SC0015845.
-PA is supported by the NUS Research Scholarship.
+\paragraph{Acknowledgements:} The work of RCB is supported by the U.S. Department of Energy (DOE) under Award No. DE-SC0015845.
+PA acknowledges support from the NUS Research Scholarship for this work.
 We would like to thank S. Caron-Huot for correspondence and for commenting on a preliminary draft of this paper.
 We would also like to thank S. Rychkov, I. Buri\'c, M. Isachenkov, and V. Schomerus for their comments.
 RCB and CIT would also like acknowledge earlier collaboration with J. Polchinski and M. Strassler which paved the way for the current CFT investigations.

 \addtocontents{toc}{ }